faithchapel/mp-rest-documentation/README.md

-# Ministry Platform REST Documentation
+# Ministry Platform REST API Documentation
 Basic documentation on how to work with the Ministry Platform REST API.
 This is a general list of things that we have found that are not well explained through current documentation.

 ## Table of Contents